|Find on this Page|

 |How to Apply||If You Are in Removal Proceedings|

 - The provisional unlawful presence waiver process does not change the immigrant visa process.
 Even if your provisional unlawful presence waiver is approved, you are still required to depart the United States for your immigrant visa interview with a U.S. consular officer abroad.

 - If a provisional unlawful presence waiver is approved, it will only take effect after:

 - You depart the United States and appear for your immigrant visa interview, and

 - A DOS consular officer determines that you are otherwise admissible to the United States and eligible to receive an immigrant visa.
-NOTE: Do not depart until the National Visa Center (NVC) notifies you of your scheduled immigrant visa interview date and time at the designated U.S. Embassy or Consulate.

 - If you are in removal proceedings, you are ineligible for a provisional unlawful presence waiver unless, at the time you file your Form I-601A, your proceedings are administratively closed and have not been put back on the Department of Justice, Executive Office for Immigration Review (EOIR) calendar to continue your removal proceedings.

 - While USCIS does not envision placing I-601A applicants in removal proceedings, USCIS will follow current Department of Homeland Security (DHS) and USCIS Notice to Appear (NTA) guidance governing initiation of removal proceedings.
 For more information on USCIS NTA priorities, see USCIS Policy Memorandum, Revised Guidance for the Referral of Cases and Issuance of Notices to Appear (NTAs) in Cases Involving Inadmissible and Removable Aliens (Nov.
 7, 2011).